16: Association

 How To: Spearman’s Rank Correlation

-To run Spearman’s rank correlation in Jamovi, go to the Analyses tab, select Regression, then Correlation Matrix.
+To run Spearman’s Rank correlation in Jamovi, go to the Analyses tab, select Regression, then Correlation Matrix.

 - Select the variables you want to analyze and move them to the Variables box.